mjgreen/ellen_clock/README.md

 * The [conditions] were presented in [blocks], such that the participants always estimated either the action times only, or the tone times only.
 There were a total of four conditions in the Intentional Binding task, and each condition was preserved in a block.
 The four blocks were presented in randomised order [but maybe not randomised this time], and each block consisted of 20 trials.
     * There were four [blocks] in the task: two action –effect (agency) conditions and two baseline conditions

-* [instruct] not to only to provide responses that were multiples of five according to the numbers displayed: yield int responses in the reals
+* [instruct] not to only to provide responses that were multiples of five according to the numbers displayed: yield a response in {1,2,3,...} instead of in {0,5,10,10,...}

 * [return] the mean error between estimated and actual times was calculated for each condition.